Building the wooden ladder for the loft

 I screwed it into the top with several screws, and also screwed it into the parquet floor a little bit.
 That way, the ladder also acts as a support for the platform.

-A year later, my sister got a new mattress.
-And it was one of those new ones that is a foot thick, at which point she was no longer able to sit up on her bed.
-I don't understand these thick mattresses myself.
-Having bought a new mattress myself recently, I noticed that the Salvation Army sells new mattresses (in sealed plastic bags) at a reasonable price, and not overly thick.
+I don't understand these thick mattresses.
+Having shopped for a new mattress recently, I noticed that the Salvation Army sells new mattresses (in sealed plastic bags) at a reasonable price, and not overly thick.
 And ironically, aside from being cheaper, it was also the mattress I liked best.
 Granted, I had to take it off the wall and put it down on the floor, all in its plastic, to test how it felt to lie on.
-But as compensation, there was no hovering salesman trying to up-sell me to a more expensive model.
+On the plus side, no hovering, profit-maximizing salesman trying to up-sell me to a more expensive model.
 And I like shocking people by telling them I bought my mattress at the Salvation Army!

 Back to Building a bed loft